Wellbek/customphysics/README.md

 custom physics functionality.
 The module is simply an adapted version of the "Bullet" module that ships with Godot.

-You should hopefully only need to edit the `custom_dynamics_world.cpp` file, as well as any other files that you might want to add yourself.
-In particular, you should **not** have to edit any of the files in the `godot_module_files` folder.
+Only the `custom_dynamics_world.cpp` file and some additional files created for specific needs were modified to complete this module.
+Notably, **none** of the files in the `godot_module_files` folder were altered.

 Compiling Godot from source
 ---------------------------